10 Movies That Inspire Gratitude

-As with some families, mother and daughter’s personalities clash, leaving their relationship quite strained.
-For example, Tess Coleman is a therapist with a confident yet self-righteous attitude.
-On the other hand, Anna is an aspiring musician and has a more free spirit and rebellious streak.
+It’s no surprise that in man families mother and daughter’s personalities can clash, especially as children grow older, which can leave relationships quite strained.
+In Freaky Friday this is on full display with Tess Coleman (the mother) is a therapist with a confident yet self-righteous attitude.
+On the other hand, Anna (the daughter) is an aspiring musician and has a more free spirit and rebellious streak.

-Another theme of Freak Friday is gratitude for our lives and the sacrifices our loved ones make to ensure a comfortable and safe lifestyle.
+Gratitude of course plays a major role here as Freaky Friday carries a message gratitude for our lives and the sacrifices our loved ones make to ensure a comfortable and safe lifestyle.

 Duration: 1 h 37 min